Calculates variable importance using results from previous varpro call.

 cutoff

-Cut-off used to highlight significant variables in the importance graphical plot.
-Only applies when option plot.it='TRUE'.
+Threshold used to highlight significant variables in the importance plot.
+Applies only when plot.it = TRUE.

 trim

-Used for setting windsorized trim value to robustify mean and standard deviation values.
+Windsorization trim value used to robustify the mean and standard deviation calculations.

 plot.it